Packaging and Sustainability

 - PS used for sales packaging in the retail trade is collected by the dual system at households nationwide in Germany.

 - Using near-infrared technology allows the individual types of synthetic materials in the sorting plants to be separated.
-Today a sorting accuracy of up to 98 percent is achieved.
+Today a sorting accuracy of up to 98 % is achieved.
 This also applies to hard PS.
 Used EPS packaging is generally good for material recycling.
 They are taken from the collected goods and delivered to the recycling facilities with special logistics systems due to the low weight.

 - The unmixed PS can be processed to regranulate by mechanical shredding.
 This is then used in the production of, for example, furniture, hangers or folding boxes and many other things that we find in our everyday life.